 - Develop as optimistic, empathetic and active members of society who can contribute to solving the complex challenges the world faces.

-How did the students in the video use Design Thinking?
+How did the students in the videos use Design Thinking?

-In the video, we saw our first graders:
+In the Forbes primary school bag tag video, for example, we saw our first graders:

 - Developing and agreeing on criteria for their designs.